 Question: Why would a company use an intranet?

 Answer: Intranets are predominantly used by employees to search for information, communicate across an organization, and manage workflows.
-An example of an intranet is a website that is exclusively used by an airline company to deliver updates and information to its workforce.
+An example is a website that an airline company exclusively uses to deliver updates and information to its workforce.

 Question: What is intranet software?

 Answer: An intranet software allows companies to build a private, secure network that can only be accessed by that company’s employees.
-This intranet serves as the portal for employees to access internal and external resources and enables workers to communicate, collaborate, and share documents and other information.
+This intranet is the portal for employees to access internal and external resources and enables workers to communicate, collaborate, and share documents and other information.

 Question: What is an intranet site?